 Pursuant to Section 7.6.3.3 of District Rule 4702, as of June 1, 2006 District Rule 4701 is no longer applicable to natural gas-fired emergency standby or emergency IC engines.
-Therefore, this LPG/Propane or natural gas-fired emergency IC engine will comply with the requirements of District Rule 4702 and no further discussion is required.
+Therefore, this natural gas-fired emergency IC engine will comply with the requirements of District Rule 4702 and no further discussion is required.